 Gas Pipe Leaks

-Gas line leaks are dangerous.
+Natural Gas leaks are dangerous.
 Every year, property worth $133 million is damaged due to gas leaks in the USA.
 Around 17 fatalities are recorded every year from natural gas leaks.
-To reduce incidents of gas line leaks, each homeowner needs to know how to identify a gas leak and call a professional licensed plumber for testing the gas line and to repair the leak.
+To reduce incidents of gas line leaks, each homeowner needs to know how to identify a gas leak.
+On noticing any signs of a gas leak, they should call a professional licensed plumber for testing the gas line and to repair the leak.

 If you suspect a gas leak in your home, you need to take quick action.
-If you’re in the Tucson area, Wood’s Plumbing can help you with all of your gas pipe needs.
-Our experienced team of licensed plumbers will be glad to provide you with round-the-clock emergency service, so you and your family will always be safe from gas pipe leaks.
+If you’re in the Tucson area, Wood’s Plumbing can help you with all types of gas line repair services.
+Our experienced team of licensed plumbers will be glad to provide you with round-the-clock emergency repair services, so you and your family will always be safe from gas pipe leaks.

 Are You Responsible for Fixing Your Gas Leak?

-Many older homes have gas meters located in the alley away from the house.
+Many old homes have gas meters located in the alley away from the house.
 In some instances, this means that you may have a fairly long piece of gas pipe between the meter and the house.
-If there is a gas pipe leak before the meter, then Southwest Gas is responsible for the gas line repairs.
-If a leak develops after the meter, then you as the homeowner are responsible for the repairs.
+If there is a gas pipe leak before the meter, then Southwest Gas will be responsible for the gas line repairs.
+If a leak develops after the meter, then you as the homeowner will be responsible for the gas leak repairs.
+Get in touch with a Gas pipe leak repair Tucson services provider immediately, to fix the gas leak and repair the gas pipeline.

 How to Identify and Fix a Gas Leak